 In addition, Costco installs new rubber valve stems when they service your tires.
 Tire pressure monitoring system (TPMS) valve stems and accessories are available for an additional charge.

-Costco’s got your back even after you leave the Tire Center and hit the road.
+The warehouse club has got your back even after you leave the Costco Tire Center and hit the road.
 A five-year Road Hazard Warranty protects your wallet from tread wear damage and tire failure.